bentaly/open-weather/README.md

 So I decided to open an API endpoint on the node server.
 I've not used lots of node before so forgive if the implementation is a little crude.

+I added the index-for-node.js which starts the node server to this project - jsut for you to see the implementation.

 I also had to allow the origin 0.0.0.0:3000 since my gulp server spins up at that address, and I wanted to be able to access the endpoint on the heroku server.

 Serving everything over https meant I could utilise Geoloaction, which is also nice.